ankit27kh/Computational-Physics-PH354/README.md

 # Computational Physics PH354
- These are homework questions from the course PH354, Computational Physics, IISc
+ These are homework questions from the course PH354, Computational Physics, IISc.

+ Each folder has that week's homework file and folders corresponding to the exercises.